Caroline van Bers

-Caroline van Bers has been involved in environmental management and sustainable development with academic, governmental and non-governmental organizations in Europe and North America for over twenty-five years.
+Caroline van Bers has been involved in environmental management and sustainable development with academic, governmental and non-governmental organizations in Europe and North America for over thirty years.
 This work, ranging from research to capacity development, has always been interdisciplinary and applied in nature.
-A particular focus has been the promotion of Integrated Assessment approaches and methods at the science-policy-practice interface particularly in her management role with The Integrated Assessment Society for more than thirteen years.
+A particular focus has been the promotion of Integrated Assessment approaches and methods at the science-policy-practice interface particularly in her management role with The Integrated Assessment Society for more than fifteen years.

 - Sustainable food production and consumption

 - Adaptive water management

 - Integrated Assessment methods and tools especially scenario development, indicators and environmental & social impact assessment

 - The MEDUWA-Vecht(e) project ('MEDicines Unwanted in WAter') develops innovative solutions in the whole pharmaceutical chain to avoid emissions of human and veterinary pharmaceuticals and multi-resistant micro-organisms in soil, (drinking) water, air and food, as much as possible at the source.

 - DAFNE Project: Use of a Decision-Analytic Framework to explore the water-energy-food NExus in complex and transboundary water resources systems of fast-growing developing countries.
 Funded by European Commission's Horizon 2020 Programme, 2016-2020.

 - Transformative management of the WEF nexus - Analysing Transformative Approaches for the Management of the Water-Energy-Food Nexus and the Advancement of the SDGs in Sub-saharan Africa